The Real Innovation Awards

 - The If At First You Don’t Succeed Award celebrates learning through failure.

-- The Masters of Reinvention Award is for the company that most successfully reinvented itself through cannibalising its existing business.
+- The Masters of Reinvention Award is for the individual or company that most successfully reinvented itself through cannibalising its existing business.

 - The Best Beats First Award is about taking an idea, running with it and becoming the leader.